Internships

 About Len Blavatnik

-The Foundation, which has contributed more than $700 million to charitable institutions over the years, prioritizes higher education as well as scientific and medical research and innovation.
+The Blavatnik Family Foundation is exclusively self-funded and has contributed more than $1 billion to 250 institutions worldwide over the past decade, fostering scientific innovation, world-class culture, and preparing future leaders.
+The Foundation prioritizes higher education as well as scientific and medical research and innovation.
 Its activities are highly concentrated to drive meaningful impact and to promote discoveries at major research institutions that will benefit the whole of society.
 To that end, the Foundation has made transformational gifts to Harvard, Yale, and Tel Aviv Universities, and established the Blavatnik School of Government at Oxford University.
+In 2017, Blavatnik was knighted by Queen Elizabeth II for his service to philanthropy and was appointed Chevalier of the French Legion d’Honneur for his support of education in 2013.

 Robina Franklin Williams Internship Program